-Home Office admits deportation 'error'
+Home Office admits 'error'

 The case was taken up by a number of politicians including Scottish government External Affairs Secretary Fiona Hyslop and Coatbridge Labour MP Hugh Gaffney who urged former Home Secretary Amber Rudd to look into the case "as a matter or urgency".

-Immigration minister Caroline Nokes has now written to Mr Gaffney, saying the notice was issued in error and apologised for the mistake.
+Immigration Minister Caroline Nokes has now written to Mr Gaffney, saying the notice was issued in error and apologising for the mistake.

 The letter said: "Mrs Merry was served with an enforcement notice advising her of her liability to removal from the UK on 4 April